PehJiaYuan/Credit-Card-Default-Analysis-and-Prediction-using-R-programming/README.md

 Findings: I discovered that the data is highly unbalanced.
 Approximately 77% of the data is non default while only around 22% of the data is classified as default.
 These would lead to a relatively high baseline accuracy and potentially mislead the predictive model.
 In order to avoid this issue, I decided to undersample the dataset for the trainset later on to make sure default and non-default creditors are take approximately the same weights, which could ensure the effectiveness of the predictive models.

 -------
-+ Exploring the relationships between the different different features and target variable (default.payment.next.month)
++ Exploring the relationships between age and target variable (default.payment.next.month)

 <div align="left"><img src="images/def_age.png"/></div>